How to Build a Personal Mission Statement

 Some humans are aware of their purpose and their awareness gives them meaning to everything they do.
 When people are “on purpose” they are contributing (rather than primarily consuming), making a difference and all they do works toward achieving this mission.
 Others are not yet aware of their life purpose or mission and live a life maintaining the status quo and following the waves of popular opinion.
 Resulting in feeling disconnected, unfulfilled, and as though nothing they build ever lasts.

 Perhaps you're intimidated to start.
 A mission statement can sound daunting or as if what is written is lifelong.
 I assure you, it is not set in concrete.
-Hopefully, you change, grow, and learn towards your goals and with a greater view of the road ahead make adjustments.
-Your personal mission statement will give you clarity and a strong sense of direction while navigating the dimensions of life.
+Hopefully, you change, grow, and learn as you grow towards your goals.
+As you gain a greater view of the road ahead, you're free to make adjustments.
+With freedom to make tweaks personal mission statement can continue give you clarity and a strong sense of direction while navigating the ever evolving dimensions of life.

 Consider your personal mission statement a living breathing document that grows as you do.
 As your circumstances and abilities change and the things you aspire to, you may want to review your personal mission statement at varying points throughout your lifetime.